 Image credit: My Bespoke Room & Da Silva Design

 So, you’re standing in your open-plan kingdom and you’re deliberating kitchen colour ideas.
 But you’re also asking yourself: do they need to relate with what’s going on in the rest of the space?
-Answer is yes, as we're big fans of colour harmony.
+The answer is yes, as we're big fans of colour harmony.

 Whether you’re decorating an open-plan space in one swoop or in sections, you’ll need to establish a flow using colours that harmonise with each other and to think about where you place them.